 The best “last and final price” was given by a representative of El Paso Honda.
 We asked for a final price in our first email.
 The representative, whom we may call Mr. X for convenience, gave us a final price in his first email back to us and did not reduce the price even a penny after that.

-The warranty from Honda was 3 years or 36,000 miles bumper to bumper limited coverage.
+The Honda warranty was limited to 3 years or 36,000 miles bumper to bumper.
 It was called limited because it covers all components except regular wear items like brake pads, filters, motor oil, etc. The power train warranty is for five years or 60,000 miles coverage.
-The warranty included all important items like fuel pump, water pump, seals, and gaskets.
+The warranty included all important items like the fuel pump, water pump, seals, and gaskets.

 We had six large pieces of luggage with us when we landed at El Paso.
 We landed at 6:30 PM on a July evening.
 Mr. X was very kind to offer us a ride from the airport to the hotel we booked for the night.
 He helped us with the luggage.
 After dropping my wife and son to the hotel, Mr. X and I went to El Paso Honda where he handed over the keys to me.
 The new car was barely driven — two miles.
 We did all the paperwork on loan remotely.
 Mr. X made the transaction smooth.

 It was not the deal on the car that made Mr. X the subject of our story today.
-Our respect for Mr. X is for his professionalism, communication, and attitude to help others.
-We experienced a grand welcome, the moment we stepped on to El Paso, from this modest, professional, and generous El Pasoan, Mr. X.
+We respect Mr. X for his professionalism, communication, and attitude toward helping others.
+The moment we stepped onto El Paso, we experienced a grand welcome from this modest, professional, and generous El Pasoan, Mr. X.

 Subscribe to receive notifications on our new posts.